 Recent Articles from the Blog

-This time of year always seems to fly by!
-We wish you and your family Happy Holidays as we go into the new year.
-And enjoy some of our most recent posts from November 2022 on the Plan to Eat blog, including tips & tricks, new recipes, and so much more!
+Happy New Year!
+Enjoy some of our most recent posts from December 2022 on the Plan to Eat blog, including tips & tricks, new recipes, and so much more!

 Mobile App Updates

 We’ve been squashing bugs and working on new features for the Plan to Eat app!
 This month we released app version 2.9.19.

 - We redesigned the meal planner to more closely match the desktop design.

 - We fixed a bug that could prevent the planner from auto-scrolling when a date in the mini-calendar is tapped.